Ayuro Health

 Five vaidyas.
 Pick whichever fits your case.

-All certified Ayurvedic physicians — BAMS or MD-Ayurveda, NCISM-registered, minimum five years post-graduation.
-Each consultation is conducted on Google Meet — 30 minutes, no charge.
+All certified Ayurvedic practitioners — BAMS or MD-Ayurveda, NCISM-registered.
+Each consultation is a private 30-minute video call on Google Meet.

 Dr. Saraswati Joshi